wvanderp/notes/free-ideas.md

 ## a dating app based on latent space

 A dating app based on latent spaces uses complex algorithms to analyze user preferences and create matches based on shared interests and qualities.
 This app takes a data-driven approach to matchmaking and aims to increase the likelihood of successful matches.

+## opensource ankinator

+The Celebrity grassing geuony is based on closed data.

+I believe that is posible to make a alternatief based on wikidata.

+This has two advantages:

+First it is an already existing dataset.

+Secondly it is a fun way to contribute to wikidata trough wisdom of the crowd.

+Two disadvantages

+You meed to preprocess the data into a model like a dossision tree.
+Although I don't know that a dossision tree is flexibel enough to recover from wrong awnsers.

+And secondly it easy to poison wikidata with wrong data is the majority of the people awser a question wrong then we accept it as true.
+Although there might be a verifyible source for the data.